Dubá: Etymology

-The name is derived from the Czech word dub, i.e. 'oak'.
+The name Dubá is derived from the Czech word dub, i.e. 'oak'.

 Geography

 Dubá is located about 15 km south of Česká Lípa and 48 km north of Prague.
 It lies in the Ralsko Uplands.
 The highest point is the hill Korecký vrch at 465 m above sea level.
-There are two fishponds in the municipal territory, Černý and Rozprechtický. Černý is used for recreational purposes, Rozprechtický is used for fish farming.
-Most of the territory lies in the Kokořínsko – Máchův kraj Protected Landscape Area.
+The Liběchovka Stream flows through municipal territory, to the east and to the south of the town proper.
+The stream supplies here three fishponds: Černý rybník, Rozprechtický rybník and a nameless pond. Černý rybník is used for recreational purposes, while Rozprechtický rybník is used for fish farming.
+Most of the territory of Dubá lies in the Kokořínsko – Máchův kraj Protected Landscape Area.

 History

 According to archaeological finds, there was an old Slavic settlement, existing from the first half of the 11th century.
-The first written mention of Dubá and Lords of Dubá is from 1253.
+The first written mention of Dubá and the Lords of Dubá is from 1253.
 The Berka of Dubá family owned the town until 1622.
 After the Battle of White Mountain, their properties were confiscated and Dubá was acquired by Albrecht von Wallenstein.
 After that, the owners of Dubá often changed.

-Because of large fires in 1692, 1711 and 1845, Dubá never became a big town.
+Because of large fires in 1692, 1711 and 1845, Dubá never became a large town.

-Until 1918, the town was part of Austria-Hungary, head of the Dubá – Dauba district, one of the 94 Bezirkshauptmannschaften in Bohemia.
-From 1938 to 1945, it was annexed by Nazi Germany and administered as a part of the Reichsgau Sudetenland.
-After World War II, the German population was expelled.
+From 1938 to 1945, Dubá was annexed by Nazi Germany and administered as a part of the Reichsgau Sudetenland.
+After World War II, the German-speaking population was expelled.